Helping individuals manage debt burdens and restore financial health.

 - Recovery advice and support in relation to debt ledgers/personal guarantee portfolios

-It is often used as a procedure to avoid bankruptcy and provide creditors with an optimized return.
+A voluntary arrangement is a legally binding repayment agreement between a debtor and creditors and is often used as a procedure to avoid bankruptcy and provide creditors with an optimized return.

 The basis of a repayment proposal can take many forms such as monthly contributions over a set time frame, sale of property or third-party lumpsum payments, and durations can vary.
 It depends on what assets are available and whether the general body of creditors would be inclined to support the offer.

 For a voluntary arrangement to be successful, both debtor and creditors need to be incentivized.
 Our specialists are available to explain the process, discuss the alternatives and advise what is likely to be acceptable to creditors.